Purdue University - West Lafayette Student Branch

 This person will be titled with the name or abbreviation of their technical committee followed by the word “Chair” and must be decided prior to the elections of the Student Branch as a whole.

-The candidate eligibility, nominations, voting, and tie-breaking shall follow the requirements of Article VI of this Constitution.
+The candidate eligibility, nominations, member voting, and tie-breaking shall follow the requirements of Article VI of this Constitution.

 All voting of the Student Branch Chapters shall take effect on or before June 1st as determined by the committee.